 8. Come during the off-season

-This is our ultimate piece of advice: avoid the high season and move your holidays to the autumn.
-Autumn in Provence is actually an extension of summer thanks to the warm temperatures and wonderfully sunny days.
-With temperatures usually hovering around 20ºC, you can most definitely still enjoy the empty beaches in September and October in Provence while cheaper prices will just be the cherry on the cake.
+This is our ultimate piece of advice: avoid the high season and move your holidays to the autumn or the winter.
+With temperatures usually hovering around 20ºC, you can most definitely still enjoy the empty beaches in the off-season in Provence while cheaper prices will just be the cherry on the cake.